-One of the lesser known symptoms of diabetes appears when the glucose levels in the blood exceed healthy values, leading to dry, itchy skin.
+One of the lesser-known symptoms of diabetes appears when blood glucose levels exceed healthy values, leading to dry, itchy skin.

-The itching can occur on the hands, arms, legs and feet.
+The itching can occur on the hands, arms, legs, and feet.
 So if your skin is irritated or itchy, make sure it isn’t caused by the weather.
-If not, get your blood glucose checked.
+If not, get your blood sugar checked.

 Dandruff or dry scalp

-This microorganism feeds off the scalp’s oils and can quickly spread in just a few days, manifesting as those familiar white flakes.
+This provides the right conditions for the growth of the pityrosporum fungus, causing dandruff.
+This microorganism feeds off the scalp’s oils and can quickly spread in just a few days.

 We recommend reading: Ringing in Your Ears: How to Reduce it with Your Diet